-By Scott Laycock, Partner, Scott Higgins, Partner, Lucy Hancock, Senior Associate and Camilla Counsel, Associate
+By Scott Laycock, Partner, Scott Higgins, Partner and Lucy Hancock, Senior Associate

 From 1 September 2020, the Building Commissioner can finally start to flex the NSW Government’s muscle by commencing audits of developers’ project documentation and work quality on building sites.
 Developers with active projects across NSW who have been selected for an audit will soon receive notification letters.
 Ratings tools have been developed to identify at-risk sites and operators.
 The Commissioner is targeting 200 audits over the next two years focussing on all critical elements of buildings.

 All building practitioners who are involved in residential building work should understand the implications of the Design and Building Practitioners Act 2020 (NSW) (DBP Act) and the Residential Apartment Buildings (Compliance and Enforcement Powers) Act 2020 (RAB Act).